 Turbo Max is more expensive as it will be hosted on a server that has fewer users on it.
 So while you still have to share the resources with others, you’ll get more of them.

 Overall, I’d say Turbo plans are what make A2 Hosting one of the best eCommerce hosting options.
 Choose Tubro Boost to start with and scale as needed.
 Also, check if there’s a discount available – we are always trying to get the best deals for our readers.

 A2 Hosting performance

-A2 Hosting delivers reliable but quite average-speed server results yet compensates with very fast page load times.
+A2 Hosting delivers reliable but quite average-speed server results yet compensates with a very fast page load time.

 In over 2 months, A2 Hosting was down for 7 minutes in total.
 That’s a very good 99.99% uptime.